Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-Feb7, coder Mr.WANG Jie guides me again, use 11labs to finish TTS.
+Feb7, coder Mr.WANG Jie guides me again, now audio is allowed to upload, tomorrow we may use 11labs to finish TTS.

 Feb6, coder Guo help me to check the database.